Updated: January 20, 2022 8:55:38 am

 PlayStation 5 (2020)

-Sony has already revealed the PlayStation 5 – but it is yet to announce the price or release date of the new console.
-The new console looks like a tall, tower with curvy edges and futuristic blue glow accents.
+The PlayStation 5 is Sony’s latest next-generation console, and it competes with Microsoft’s Xbox Series X. The new console looks like a tall, tower with curvy edges and futuristic blue glow accents.
 The PS5 includes a white-and-black design and can be placed vertically or horizontally underneath a TV.
-Interestingly, it will be made available in two versions: one with a 4K Blu-ray drive and a pure Digital Edition.
+The SP5 is made available in two versions: one with a 4K Blu-ray drive and a pure Digital Edition.
 The console is powered by an eight-core AMD Zen 2 CPU and a custom AMD RDNA 2-based GPU.
 It will also have the fast SSD to improve to load times for games.
-The PS5 will also support 4K graphics at a 120Hz refresh rate, 8K graphics, and 3D audio.
-Sony has also promised the console will launch with a new set of accessories, including a charging dock for the controller, a media remote, and a Pulse 3D wireless headset.
-The PS5 will ship with a new DualSense controller.
-The next-generation console will include killer exclusives and first-party titles including Spider-Man Miles Morales, Horizon: Forbidden West, Gran Turismo 7, Resident Evil Village, Assassin’s Creed Valhalla, among others.
+The PS5 supports support 4K graphics at a 120Hz refresh rate, 8K graphics, and 3D audio.
+Plus, it also comes with a new set of accessories, including a charging dock for the controller, a media remote, and a Pulse 3D wireless headset.
+The PS5 ships with a new DualSense controller.
+The PlayStation 5 has killer exclusives and first-party titles including Spider-Man Miles Morales, Horizon: Forbidden West, Gran Turismo 7, Resident Evil Village, Assassin’s Creed Valhalla, among others.

 - The Indian Express website has been rated GREEN for its credibility and trustworthiness by Newsguard, a global service that rates news sources for their journalistic standards.